|

 exchange proves insufficient to halt invasive

 species".
 Milwaukee Journal Sentinel (newspaper), 18 Dec 2004: "Sea of change".
 The Globe and Mail (newspaper), 2 Oct 2004: "Perch add junk-food mussels to their diet".
 Montreal Gazette (newspaper), 29 Sept 2004: "Perch acquire taste for toxin-infested mussels".
 Science Daily (magazine), 29 Sept 2004: "A fishy change in diet: McGill research shows fish eating junk food.".
 St. Catharines Standard (newspaper), 3 July 2004: "Just the tip of the invasion".
 Canadian Sailings (magazine), 10 May 2004: "Scientists ring alarm regarding invasive species" CBC/Radio-Canada (television), 7 Sept 2003: Interview for science program Découverte regarding West Nile virus and invasive species.
 CBC Radio, 9 July 2003: Interview regarding 'alien species' in Canada.
 Toronto Star (newspaper), 5 July 2003: "Alien species invasion threatens Great Lakes".
 St. Catherines Standard (newspaper), 19 June 2003: "Meltdown of the lakes".
 Maclean's (magazine), 2 June 2003: "An Erie decline".
 Canadian Sailings (magazine), 3 March 2003.
 "Canada's voluntary ballast treatment program contains too many flaws."
 CTV News (television), 3 Jan 2003: Interview regarding synergistic impacts of aquatic invasions.
 Canadian Wildlife (magazine), Winter 2003: "Clear and present danger".
 CBC News (television), 13 Aug 2002: Interview regarding replacement of zebra mussels by another invasive mussel in the St. Lawrence River.
 Discovery Channel (television), 22 May 2001: Interview regarding alien seaweed invasion of Nova Scotia coast.
 CBC Radio, 14 May 2001: Interview regarding biological invasions on the Atlantic coast.
 National Post (newspaper), 30 Aug 2000: "Aliens help each other successfully invade Great Lakes".
 Detroit News (newspaper), 30 Aug 2000: "Great Lakes invaders on the rise".
 Michigan Live (internet), 25 Aug 2000: "Any effort to stop lake invaders will help, scientist says".
 USA Today (newspaper), 10 April 2000.
 "River changes come at cost to wildlife".
+C-Span (television), 10 April 2000.
+"Endangered Rivers".
 The Holland Sentinel (newspaper), 9 Mar 2000.
 "Invaders driving Great Lakes wildlife to extinction."

 Michigan Live (internet), 3 Mar 2000.
 "Great Lakes in 'invasional meltdown', experts say."
 Halifax Chronicle Herald (newspaper), 20 Feb 2000: "Freshwater animals' extinction rate rivals rainforest's".
 Florida Environment (radio), 3 Jan 2000: "Foreseeing freshwater extinctions."
 Earthwatch Radio, 29 Nov 1999: "Farewell to freshwater fauna."
 Ottawa Citizen (internet), 22 Nov 1999: "Dozens of species threatened by not-so-freshwater".
 Environmental News Network (internet), 16 Oct 1999: "Freshwater species in peril, study finds".
 New Scientist (magazine), 9 Oct 1999: "Going, going...".
 Newsweek (internet), 6 Oct 1999: "Fragile fish".
 Discovery (internet), 6 Oct 1999: "Freshwater animals in dire straits".
 BBC News (internet), 5 Oct 1999: "Extinction warning for freshwater species".
 The Globe and Mail (newspaper), 4 Oct 1999: "Freshwater species heading extinction".
 Science Daily (magazine), 30 Sept 1999: "Mass extinction of freshwater species in North America".
 Montreal Gazette (newspaper), 23 July 1996: "Scientists seek ways to delay zebra mussel invasion".
-Detroit News (newspaper), 6 June 1996: "Sponges squeezing out mussels". |
+Detroit News (newspaper), 6 June 1996: "Sponge squeezing out mussels". |